 - Educational activities including resource development and staff training

-For information on how to get involved in our training prgramme click here: COAT Training
+For information on how to get involved in our training programme click here: COAT Training

-COAT has developed and runs a volunteer scheme to help look after the paths it manages.
-This scheme is an opportunity for people to get involved in caring for some of the most popular mountain paths in the Cairngorms National Park and helps to ensure that maintenance is done effectively.
+COAT also runs a volunteer scheme to help look after the paths it manages.
+This scheme is an opportunity for people to get involved in caring for some of the most popular mountain paths in our National Park and helps to ensure that maintenance is done effectively.

 In 2016 as part of the Mountains & The People project the Adopt A Pah Scheme will be rolled out further in both Cairngorms and Loch Lomond & the Trossachs National Parks.

-You can find out more about volunteering with us at the Outdoor Cairngorms website, which is dedicated to our Adopt a Path volunteer schemes.
+You can find out more about volunteering with us at the , which is dedicated to our Adopt a Path volunteer schemes.

 COAT carries out a programme of path maintenance every year, which is entirely funded by car parking charges at Spittal of Glen Muick and private donation.
 Regular maintenance is vital to prevent the paths falling into disrepair.
 You can support this important work by contributing to our Mountain Path Appeal.